Overview

 affiliated with the Financial Adviser or Ladenburg (“Unaffiliated Broker”).
 The Unaffiliated Broker will

-Unaffiliated Broker.
-This creates a conflict of interest as the Financial Adviser has an incentive to
+assets are maintained in accounts at Schwab.
+This creates a conflict of interest as the Financial Adviser

-recommend an Unaffiliated Broker over other broker-dealers.
+will have an incentive to recommend Schwab or another Unaffiliated Broker over other broker-dealers.

-or professional services provided by the Unaffiliated Broker.
+functions, and or professional services provided by the Unaffiliated Broker.
+Thus, a Financial Adviser’s

 recommendation/requirement that clients maintain their assets in accounts at a particular Unaffiliated

-provided by the Unaffiliated Broker, which creates a potential conflict of interest.
+brokerage services provided by the Unaffiliated Broker, which creates a potential conflict of interest.

 Custody